narenaryan/PyDelhi-Infrastructure-proposal/README.md

 <b>How we can do that with a simple and elegant stack</b>

-I had good amount of Django Development experience.
-You can find my other observations of Django in my blogs.
+I had a good amount of Django development experience under my fingers.
+You can find my other vital observations of Django development in my blogs.

 <a href="http://django-planet.com/authors/388/naren-arya/" target="_blank"> Naren Arya on Django Planet</a>